 - 1. The A/C on/off push button switch and the rotary thermostat are installed onto the control panel on the right side of the operators seat.
-The push button switch is mounted between the last rocker switch cap and the hour meter in about 1" from the edge of the control panel.
-Drill a 9/16" hole centered between the last switch cap and the hour meter.
+The push button switch is mounted on the last rocker switch cap beside the blower switch.
+Drill a 9/16" hole on the last switch cap.
 Remove the 4 Phillips screws from the panel so it can be lifted up to gain access to the back of it.
 From the backside of the panel slide the switch up through the hole and secure it in place with the retaining nut supplied on the switch.
-The noise maker mounted below this hole may have to be temporarily removed to allow the push button switch past it.
 Make sure the switch is mounted with the "AC" in a readable position. - 2.
-The rotary thermostat is mounted in an existing hole on the vertical surface of control panel above the fuse board.
-Remove the black plastic plug from the hole.
+The rotary thermostat is mounted in a drilled hole on the vertical surface of control panel behind the fuse board.
+Drill the hole to a 7/16" hole.
 Insert the threaded stem of the thermostat through the hole from the back side of the panel.
 Slip the large flatwasher over the stem from the outside of the panel and secure it in place with the retaining nut supplied on the thermostat.
 Apply the thermostat decal to the large washer then install the thermostat knob onto the thermostat.

-3. Draw ignition live power from the live wire on the first empty relay location from the front of the panel.
+3. Draw ignition live power from the auxiliary wire beside the fuse panel.
 Use the inline ATO fuse holder as the wire to run from ignition live power to the A/C on/off button.
-Use a bare male quick disconnect terminal on the end of the ATO fuse holder to connect to the terminal at the relay.
-Use a female QDT on the other end of the ATO fuse holder to connect to the A/C on/off switch.
+Use a female QDT on the other end of the ATO fuse holder to connect to the red wire on the A/C on/off switch.
 Install the 7.5 amp fuse into the holder.